ziu1986/lesson-code-review/index.md

 permalink: /
 ---

-# Code reviews makes good work great
+# Code reviews make good work great

-The best way to make good work great.
 To give a general definition of what a good code means is almost impossible.
 If you are working alone on a project you could say that good code is something that works.
 At the moment where you are collaborating with several people and you are developing a codebase that was written in the past, it starts to get hard.

 ## Code reviews for teams